php-gettext/Gettext/README.md

 ## GettextTranslator

 The class `Gettext\GettextTranslator` uses the gettext extension.
-It's useful because combines the performance of using real gettext functions but with the same API than `Translator` class, so you can switch to one or other translator deppending of the environment without change the php templates.
+It's useful because combines the performance of using real gettext functions but with the same API than `Translator` class, so you can switch to one or other translator deppending of the environment without change code of your app.

 ```php
 use Gettext\GettextTranslator;